Renormalization-group improved Higgs to two gluons decay rate: Asymptotic Pad e approximant improved decay rate

-We observe that there is a remarkable agreement between the APAP and RGE predictions of the $T_{5,1}-T_{5,5}$ coefficients.
-This gives us the required confidence in the APAP predictions of these coefficients, and suggest the credibility of the APAP prediction of the coefficient $T_{5,0}$ which is inaccessible through the RG-invariance.
+We observe that there is a good agreement between the APAP and RGE predictions of the $T_{5,1}-T_{5,5}$ coefficients in all the four schemes.
+This gives us the required confidence in the APAP predictions of these coefficients, and suggests the credibility of the APAP prediction of the coefficient $T_{5,0}$ which is inaccessible through the RG-invariance.

+The predictions of the coefficients $R_i$ for $i=5-9$ of the perturbative expansions in the $\overline{\text{MS}} $, SI, OS, and miniMOM schemes are given in table \ref{tab6}, where the coefficients for $i=6-9$ are computed using the $[3|2],[4|2],[5|2],[6|2]$ Pad\'e approximants.
+We compare these predictions to that predicted by RGE in the third column.
+The coefficient $T_{5,0}$ is not accessible through the RGE predictions.
+Therefore, for the prediction of the coefficient $R_5^{ RGE}$, we assume the $T_{5,0}$ of the RGE identical to the $T_{5,0}$ of the Pad$\acute{e}$ prediction.

+We notice from table \ref{tab6} that the overall coefficient $R_5$ is negative in the $\overline{\text{MS}} $, SI, and OS schemes, and is in an agreement with that predicted from the use of RGE.
+This can be seen in the fourth column where the uncertainty $\delta R_5^{ Pad\acute{e}}$ between the Pad$\acute{e}$ and RGE predictions is computed.
+The largest uncertainty is 1.6 $\%$ in the $\overline{\text{MS}} $ scheme.
+However, the coefficient $R_5$ is positive in the miniMOM scheme, and the uncertainty is quite large.
+Therefore, the miniMOM scheme is not working well in the APAP formalism, and its predictions are not reliable.
+This particular feature of the miniMOM scheme continues to hold in the PBA formalism as well.

+The asymptotic errors $\delta_i$, defined in equation \ref{error_for}, on our predictions presented in \ref{tab6} are computed in the four different schemes, and given in table \ref{tab7}.